 - 1. Set the shipping carton on a solid, flat surface. - 2.
-Remove everything from the carton except the generator. - Using the carrying handles of the unit, carefully remove the generator from the box (two people lifting is recommended).
+Remove everything from the carton except the generator. - By lifting up on the frame of the unit, carefully remove the generator from the box (two people lifting is recommended).